nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Deleting an event : `delete event`

-Deletes the specified event.
+Deletes the specified event from a contact.

-Format: `delete event EVENT_NAME`
+Format: `delete event -n CONTACT_NAME -en EVENT_NAME`

-* Deletes the event with the name `EVENT_NAME`.
+* Deletes the event with the name `EVENT_NAME` from the contact `CONTACT_NAME`.

 Examples:
-* `list events` followed by `delete event Meeting with professor` deletes the event with the name Meeting with professor.
+* `list events` followed by `delete event -n Professor XXX -en Meeting with professor` deletes the event with the name Meeting with professor under contact Professor XXX.

 ### Exiting the program : `exit`